Skip to content Accessibility statement

 c) Ensuring that any research procedures, processes and/or protocols (eg regarding authorship) are clearly communicated.

+e) Ensuring that all personnel associated with a project are competent to perform the tasks required of them, pursuing training where necessary (see 6.8 below).
 Researchers involved in the supervision and development of other researchers should be aware of their responsibilities and ensure that they have the necessary training, time and resources to carry out that role, and request support if required.

-6.8.
-The University is responsible for:
+6.8 The University is responsible for:

 a) Bringing this Code of Practice and the University’s Research Misconduct Policy and Procedure (see below) to the attention of all those involved in research, in particular through induction provision for new staff and students.

-b) Ensuring that there are adequate provisions made for training and development to enable staff and students undertaking research to attain the skills necessary for their role.
-In particular, the University should provide support for those in key leadership roles within the governance structure for research, including committee members, ensuring that they have access to the necessary knowledge and skills training in order to perform their role effectively.
+d) Ensuring that there are adequate provisions made for training and development to enable staff and students undertaking research to attain the skills necessary for their role.
+In particular, the University should provide support for those in key leadership roles within the governance structure for research, including committee members, ensuring that they have access to the necessary

-c) Demonstrating robust procedures for the handling of research integrity, including making sure that such procedures do not disadvantage those who need support.
+e) Demonstrating robust procedures for the handling of research integrity, including making sure that such procedures do not disadvantage those who need support.

-d) Working to ensure that organisations and partners funded by the University are able to demonstrate robust governance structures, taking steps to ensure that those with which the University collaborates or distributes funding to are aware of relevant University policies and procedures.
+f) Working to ensure that organisations and partners funded by the University are able to demonstrate robust governance structures, taking steps to ensure that those with which the University collaborates or distributes funding to are aware of relevant University policies and procedures.

-e) Regularly reviewing research policies to ensure adequate support for research integrity, including consideration of the appropriateness of incentives used.
+g) Regularly reviewing research policies to ensure adequate support for research integrity, including consideration of the appropriateness of incentives used.

 The University takes very seriously any breach of the standards of research integrity outlined in this Code of Practice, and is committed to using transparent, robust and fair processes to deal with allegations of research misconduct, and to taking appropriate and reasonable action when such allegations are upheld, particularly with respect to the research record, as set out in the University’s Research Misconduct Policy and Procedure.

 Alleged breaches of this Code of Practice which fall outside the definition of research misconduct set out in the Research Misconduct Policy and Procedure will in the case of staff be handled under the University’s Disciplinary Procedure and Guidelines and/or its Capability Procedure as appropriate.
 Under the Capability Procedure, line managers are responsible for addressing performance issues as early as possible and for setting in place support for researchers in need of assistance as appropriate.
-In the case of postgraduate researchers, this will be discussed by Research Student Administration with the Pro-Vice-Chancellor for Research and Dean of the Graduate Research School, and recommendations will be made to the Special Cases Committee regarding capability or competency issues.

-Alongside the University’s internal procedures, any breaches of statutory or regulatory requirements will be handled as required by the statutory and regulatory framework.
+Alongside the University’s internal procedures, any breaches of statutory or regulatory requirements will be handled as required by the relevant statutory and regulatory framework.
 If details of the case suggest that a criminal offence has taken place, or is taking place, the matter should be referred to the Chief Operating Officer in the first instance, who will consider the need for legal involvement.

-Reporting concerns as a result of reasonable and honest suspicion is a service to the University and to the wider academic community, and the University will protect the interests of those who draw attention to possible misconduct in good faith and take reasonable steps to safeguard the exonerated
+Reporting concerns as a result of reasonable and honest suspicion is a service to the University and to the wider academic community, and the University will protect the interests of those who draw attention to possible misconduct in good faith and take reasonable steps to safeguard the exonerated.

 Staff and students should report any concerns relating to research taking place under the University’s auspices according to the procedure laid out in the University Research Misconduct Policy and Procedure.
 Instances of suspected misconduct solely involving researchers and/or organisations external to the University should be referred to the body or bodies directly involved (eg an academic journal), including the employer(s) of the researcher(s) involved.